Centrattic/conversation-continuation/README.md

 ## Version Notes

+### Version 3: It's RLHF time (7/25/25)
+* So holy super excited!
+* Okay.
+So first thing, before RLHF, I kind of want to try steering optimization.
+Apparently something like activation norm in downstream layers actually works for this according to a friend doing research here + refusal paper.
+So should be possible to Optuna my steering vectors and make them actually good + entertaining

 ### Version 2: I'm adding TDA + Steering!
 (7/18/25)
 Ideas:
 * So first idea here is obviously influence functions